demisto/content-docs/docs/partners/adopt.md

 <br/>

-Please follow the below steps if you are working on a cloned Github repository from an IDE:
+Please follow the below steps if you are working on a cloned GitHub repository from an IDE:

 1. Locate your company's pack folder and open the `README.md` file.
 Paste the below text into the file:

     ```
-    Note: Support for this pack moved to the partner on MONTH, DAY, YEAR.
+    Note: Support for this Pack will be moved to the Partner on MONTH, DAY, YEAR.

-    Please contact the partner directly via the support link on the right.
     ```
     Make sure you change the `MONTH`, `DAY`, and `YEAR` to the appropriate date that is 90 days from your submittal date.

     - Once complete, save these changes and run `demisto-sdk update-release-notes -i <path to pack> -f` to update the release notes.
 See [documentation](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/update_release_notes/README.md).
 After the command has been completed, it will create the new release note Markdown file in the `ReleaseNotes` folder and update the version number in `pack_metadata.json`.
 Before continuing, you need to add the following text to the release note: `Start of adoption process, update to readme file`
-2. Now, it’s time to save and commit the changes as a Github pull request.
-Once you publish the changes via Visual Studio, Github will prompt you to open a pull request.
+2. Now, it’s time to save and commit the changes as a GitHub pull request.
+Once you publish the changes via Visual Studio, GitHub will prompt you to open a pull request.
 When prompted, click the green button “Compare & pull request”
     - Double check the pull request to ensure all changes are correct
     - Change the pull request title to _Company Name Pack Adoption_ and adjust the description to _Updating README file for adoption_.
     - When ready, click the green button “Create pull request” on the bottom of the page